alekitto/messenger-extra/README.md

 ### Null

-Useful for testing environments, when no message should be dispatched.
+Useful for testing environments, where no message should be dispatched.

 ## Messages utilities